-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness standard) in math.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness (176.8 points below standard) is below all students (173.5 points below standard) and significantly below the state (49.1 points below standard) in math.
 While the student group of socioeconomically disadvantaged students (53.9 points below standard) is performing slightly higher than all students (66.6 points below standard) in ELA, these learners are significantly behind the state average (13.6 points below standard).
 There is also a disparity in growth between English learners (36.36%) and the entire school (44.73%) in Star 360 reading assessments and in Star 360 math assessments (41.67% vs. 50.18%).
-Effectiveness will be measured by CAASPP, Star360 data, and educational partner feedback 1.5 Action: College/Career Readiness Need: The percentage of students prepared under the College and Career Indicator is extremely low at 2% prepared.
+Effectiveness will be measured by CAASPP, Star360 data, and educational partner feedback 1.5 Action: College/Career Readiness Need: Additional Student Groups: African American, Hispanic, White, Students with Disabilities The percentage of students prepared under the College and Career Indicator is extremely low at 2% prepared.
 Additionally, the African American, English learner, homeless youth, and students with disabilities subgroups are even lower, at 0% prepared.
-Educational partner feedback identifies CCI as an area of priority to improve, recognizing that students need to be better prepared for post-secondary options after graduating.
-All students will be provided with a variety of activities to prepare them for post-secondary life, including preparation for careers, college, or military.
+Educational partner feedback identifies CCI as an area of priority to improve, recognizing that All students will be provided with a variety of activities to prepare them for post-secondary life, including preparation for careers, college, or military.
 College, career, and military life readiness will include exposure to community colleges, resume creation and interview skills, opportunities to earn certifications, FAFSA and scholarship workshops, and course offerings that prepare students for post-secondary life while earning high school credit.
 Additionally, the school will investigate and purchase CTE programming for all students, to maximize the impact on improving the CCI rates on the dashboard.
-Progress will be monitored by 3E survey results, and effectiveness will be measured by college and career indicator results on the dashboard Scope:
+Progress will be monitored by 3E survey results, and effectiveness will be measured by college and career indicator results on the dashboard